-Thunder Force IV (or Lightening Force: Quest for the Darkstar for US readers) came out on the might Megadrive/Genesis in 1992 and was made by Technosoft.
+Thunder Force 4 (or Lightening Force: Quest for the Darkstar for US readers) came out on the might Megadrive/Genesis in 1992 and was made by Technosoft.

 The game is a side-scrolling shoot ’em up and whilst there were previous releases it’s this one that we reckon is the absolute pinnacle of the series as a whole.

-Everything about Thunder Force 4 is big, from the awesome heavy metal riffed intro that evokes that feeling that once you press start you’re going on an adrenalin rush of a ride that had few peers at the time.
+Everything about Thunder Force 4 is big and brash, from the awesome heavy metal riffed intro that evokes that feeling that once you press start you’re going on an adrenalin rush of a ride that had few peers at the time.

 The levels are varied and a neat touch is and some look more subdued than others , however, in the main, it looks amazing and shows of the Megadrive’s capabilities for the time very well.